 However, there are other things you can do to increase dwell time that go beyond the quality of the content and the user experience.

-Since dwell time is measured by the length of time spent on the content before bouncing back (or bouncing off the site entirely), it makes sense to invite users to do something once they’ve finished reading your content.
+Since one can measure dwell time by the time spent on the content before bouncing back (or bouncing off the site entirely), it makes sense to invite users to do something once they’ve finished reading your content.

-Remember, the most productive landing pages focuses on three things:
+Remember, the most productive landing pages focus on three things: